-Direct Effects: At the stand and compartment level the effects of a salvage timber harvest will be temporary and short-term.
-Because the stand damage due to wind has already occurred, the structure of the stand will only be slightly changed.
-Many of the wind damaged trees will be salvaged, so there will be fewer areas of trees down across the landscape, but the stands will generally remain the same, with similar tree ages, structure and classes, as well as shrub and forb vegetation layers.
+Direct Effects: At the stand and compartment level there is a minor effect.
+Salvage timber harvest will cause a temporary and short-term in reduction in canopy cover.
+Because the change in canopy cover and possibly stand composition has already occurred because of the windstorm, the structure of the stand will only be slightly changed once the harvest occurs by removing trees with damaged crowns.
+Many of the wind damaged trees will be salvaged, so there will be more canopy gaps across the landscape, but the stands will generally remain the same, with similar tree ages, structure and classes, as well as shrub and forb vegetation layers.
 More natural openings in stands may increase diversity in some stands, by allowing more light to the forest floor.
+The small amount of acreage with heavy damage, approximately 200 total acres, may have a regeneration harvest, which would reduce canopy cover for those areas, in smaller opening of 5-20 acres.

-Indirect and Cumulative Effects: The management of approximately 10,000 acres of forested stands will have a slight beneficial effect on the overall forest ecosystem.
-This management will reduce the possibility of a buildup of insect and diseases which may economically harm other areas of the forest not affected by the blowdown.
+Indirect and Cumulative Effects: The management of approximately 2,000 acres of forested stands will have a slight beneficial effect on the overall forest ecosystem.
+This management will reduce the possibility of a buildup of insect and diseases which may harm other areas of the forest not affected by the blowdown.

-Direct, Indirect and Cumulative Effects: If the portion of the Menominee Forest that received blowdown does not receive treatment, there may be a buildup of insect and disease that may travel to relatively healthy portions of the forest, increasing the likelihood of economically harming other areas of the forest and decreasing the availability to manage it effectively.
+Direct, Indirect and Cumulative Effects: If the portion of the Menominee Forest that received blowdown does not receive treatment, there may be a buildup of insect and disease that may travel to relatively healthy portions of the forest, increasing the likelihood of harming other areas of the forest and decreasing the availability to manage it effectively.
+The stand composition and productivity will be slightly affected since larger trees with larger crowns are likely to be affected by wind, and those damaged trees will not put on as much growth as healthy trees.